 Friends of Rocky Prairie have considerable concerns with an industrial center at Rocky Prairie.
 You can explore each in detail here.
 We have included a summary of the major issues below.
-You can explore each in detail with the links above.
+You can explore each in detail with the links above. test

 For a printable version of the below information for sharing and distribution click here.